bisgardo/uber-challenge/README.md

 ### Life cycle

 When the application starts up, it checks if the database is empty and initializes it with data from a cached file if it isn't.
-When the `/update` endpoint is hit with a HTTP POST-request, the database is cleared and reinitialized with fresh data from the data set link above.
+When the `/update` endpoint is hit with a HTTP POST-request (e.g. using the button on the movie list page at `/movie`), the database is cleared and reinitialized with fresh data from the data set link above.
 For robustness, the "original" initialization also happens if the database is suddenly empty (i.e., we can delete and recreate it from the console without restarting the application).

-The tables sizes of the SQL database and the log/error of the last (re)initialization/update are accessible on the `/status` endpoint.
+The tables sizes of the SQL database and the log/error of the last (re)initialization/update are accessible on the "Status" page.

 ### Setup